yanghyunsu/AOV-Relight-Toolkit/README.md

   - `DiffuseLighting` : Diffuse light pass (for Replace Lighting mode)
   - `SpecularLighting` : Specular light pass (for Replace Lighting mode)

-* All passes must be in **world space**.
-The kernel expects:
-- Normal range: -1 to 1 (standard for most renderers)
-- Position: world-space coordinates (not camera-space)

 ## Installation

 1. Copy `AOV_Relight.gizmo` to your `.nuke` folder